Problems We Found In Baltimore's Drinking Water

 Kezia Snipe | Hydroviv Research Analyst

-For Hydroviv’s assessment of tap water in Baltimore, MD, we aggregated water quality test data from City of Baltimore Department of Public Works, the city’s water provider and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+For Hydroviv’s assessment of Baltimore's tap water, we aggregated water quality test data from City of Baltimore Department of Public Works, the city’s water provider and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
 We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
 The water filters that we build for our neighbors in Baltimore (Hydroviv is a DC-based company) are optimized with this research in mind.

 Source Of Baltimore's Drinking Water

-Baltimore uses surface water from rainfall and snowmelt as the source of its water.
+Baltimore 's tap water originates as surface water collected from rainfall and snowmelt as the source of its water.
 This water, approximately 75-billion gallons of storage volume at maximum capacity, is collected and stored in the City-owned and operated watersheds: Liberty, Loch Raven, and Prettyboy.

 Lead In Baltimore Drinking Water